-6. On-site work must maintain low personnel density at the lowest sustainable level of people to reduce the risk of community spread in university research spaces by implementing flexible scheduling (i.e., 24 hour/7 days facility access, shift work, or staggered work days).
+Physical distancing may require flexible scheduling (i.e., 24 hour/7 days facility access, shift work, or staggered work days) to maximize use of the space.

 Provide opportunities for researchers to modify or rotate schedules to the extent possible under a given research program, whilst considering overall safety and security of individuals working nights or weekends (should the researchers desire a non-traditional schedule).

-Consider childcare concerns of individuals (all K-12 schools are closed for the academic year and daycare/aftercare has been affected in many cases).
+Consider childcare concerns for individuals (K-12 schools and daycare/aftercare have been affected in many cases).
 Per HRS, supervisors cannot require civil service employee or overtime eligible faculty or AP employee to report to work or work from home if their child’s school or place of care is shut down by a public official in response to COVID-19.

-One way to accomplish maintaining low personnel density is to determine the maximum number of people who can be in the lab at one time and devise a schedule to ensure that this number is not exceeded.

 Consider available square footage when determining density of personnel, as research spaces vary.

-7. Use appropriate protection for each research, scholarship, and creative activity.
+6. Use appropriate protection for each research, scholarship, and creative activity.
 Under no circumstances should safety be sacrificed due to lack of adequate supplies, type, and/or quality of PPE.

-Face coverings: Beginning June 8, all WA researchers will be required to wear a cloth facial covering, except when working alone in an office, vehicle, or at a job site, or by any individual who is deaf or hard of hearing – or who is communicating with someone – who relies on language cues such as facial markers and expression and mouth movements as a part of communication, or when the job has no in-person interaction.
+Face coverings: Face coverings are required statewide in all public spaces.
+Researchers will be required to wear a cloth facial covering, except when working alone in an office, vehicle, or at a job site, or by any individual who is deaf or hard of hearing – or who is communicating with someone – who relies on language cues such as facial markers and expression and mouth movements as a part of communication, or when the job has no in-person interaction.
 Employers must provide cloth facial coverings to employees, unless their exposure dictates a higher level of protection under the Department of Labor and Industries’ safety and health rules and guidance.
 Refer to Coronavirus Facial Covering and Mask Requirements for additional details.
 Employees may choose to wear their own facial coverings at work, provided it meets the minimum requirements.
 Use of loose-fitting face masks or cloth facial coverings (e.g., scarves and homemade masks), or better, prevents the wearer from transmitting droplets from coughs and sneezes; but they do not prevent inhalation of fine aerosols and are not protective in close proximity.

-The Governor’s proclamation and the Safe Start Washington – Phased Reopening County-by-County should be followed in addition to local public health directives or University directives (i.e., HRS), which all take precedence in the event of a conflict with this guidance.
+The Governor’s proclamations must be followed in addition to local public health directives or University directives (i.e., HRS), which all take precedence in the event of a conflict with this guidance.

 Cloth facial coverings (also known as respiratory etiquette masks) are not Personal Protective Equipment (PPE) and should not be substituted for respiratory protection (e.g., N95).
 See here for a summary on uses and differences.
-Briefly, cloth face coverings prevent the wearer from spreading respiratory droplets (i.e., prevent infected individuals without symptoms from spreading virus) but do not filter inhalants.
+Briefly, cloth face coverings prevent the wearer from spreading respiratory droplets (i.e., prevent infected individuals without symptoms from spreading virus) but are less effective at filtering inhalants.
 Wearing cloth facial coverings in public areas to limit the spread of respiratory droplets demonstrates consideration for others.

-Should there be a higher risk of violating the six feet separation requirement, all individuals in the group should wear face covering or mask.

 Facemasks do not replace physical distancing and the wearer should avoid face touching and continue frequent handwashing.